Lack of women in AI roles a problem

 "When you have a very narrow set of people working on a technology, the technology is going to reflect that narrow set of perspectives." - Timnit Gebru, Eritrean Ethiopian-born computer scientist

-Balancing technology with humanity
+Balancing technology & humanity

-Wilkerson suggests we view AI as an augmenter rather than a replacement.
+AI is bringing unprecedented technological change across enterprises, and societies.
+Experts in AI suggest we view AI as an augmenter rather than a replacement.
 Organizations must ensure management styles adapt by keeping the human element central to leadership during this rapid technological transition.

 Diversifying leadership for community